"Leveling up" on Zero Waste

-Going without certain luxuries (asking yourself if you really need it).
-Buy second hand clothes and items, replace single use plastic items like muesli bars and biscuits and bake your own.
-Buy fruit and vegetables without plastic.
+Reduce certain luxuries (ask yourself if you really need it).
+Buy second hand clothes and items.
+Buy fruit and vegetables not wrapped in plastic.

 Mend items rather than throw them out, swap your glad wrap with wax wraps, food covers or use containers.
 Try a bamboo toothbrush and try toothpaste in glass jars.

 Reduce your outgoing landfill waste to one bin every month.

 Bring glass jars and purchase items from bulk bin stores.
 Replace items when they run out with better alternatives like reusable makeup pads, compostable baking paper and plastic free cotton buds.

 Replace some of your single use plastic items like muesli bars and biscuits and try baking your own.

 Clean your house with less plastic packaging items - ingredients such as like baking soda, castille soap, Dazz cleaning tablets, refill your cleaning supplies from a bulk bin place or just cleaning with good ol hot soapy water rather than cleaning products in plastic containers. buy items in compostable packaging such as chips from Proper Crisps.

 Make a package free lunchbox.
 Go without bin liners.
 Reduce your car use and walk or bike where possible.